Shreya-Desai-2279/Shreya_Desai_Final_Project/README.md

 3. Afterwards, change directory to frontend.
 4. Then run the command "npm init".
 5. Then run command "npm start" to start the frontend.
-6. change agein change directory to backend and run command "npm run server".
+6. Again change directory to backend and run command "npm run server".

 WEEK-3